Charles Cotin

-Charles Cotin (/fr/) or Abbé Cotin (1604 – December 1681) was a French abbé, philosopher and poet in the Baroque Précieuses style.
+Charles Cotin (/fr/) or Abbé Cotin (1604 – December 1681) was a French abbé, philosopher, and poet in the Baroque Précieuses style.
 He was made a member of the Académie française on 7 January 1655.

 Cotin was born and died in Paris.
 He was a scholar of Latin, Greek, Hebrew, and Syriac, an advisor to Louis XIV, and renowned in his time for his sermons, poetry, and erudition.
-He frequented the Paris literary salons, particularly that of the Hôtel de Rambouillet as a friend of Mlle de Gournay, and his translation of the Song of Songs is more notable for its flavor of fashionable salons than of sacred poetry.
+He frequented the Paris literary salons, particularly that of the Hôtel de Rambouillet as a friend of Mlle de Gournay, and his translation of the Song of Songs is more notable for its flavour of fashionable salons than of sacred poetry.

-Cotin would be completely forgotten in our days if it wasn't for his violent squabbles with Nicolas Boileau and Molière, who gave him a stinging satiric immortality as the character Trissotin in Les Femmes savantes.
+In modern times, Cotin is best known for his violent squabbles with Nicolas Boileau and Molière, who gave him a stinging satiric immortality as the character Trissotin in Les Femmes Savantes.